khnshn/Experiencer/README.md

 * [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)

 ## Case Studies
-Examples of consumed configuration files to facilitate research execution in some of the research studies are accessible under the `examples/configuration` directory.
+Examples of consumed configuration files to facilitate research execution in some of our research studies are accessible under the `examples/configuration` directory.
-The unique identifiers and various string literals within the configurations that correspond to unpublished research are obfuscated to preserve the author's rights.
+The unique identifiers and various string literals within the configurations that correspond to unpublished research are obfuscated to preserve the authors' rights.
 Meanwhile, the configuration structure is intact, as consumed in the real study.